When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• The rounded tip struggles to slide under some staples.
+• Profile: The rounded tip can be difficult to wedge under tight, flat staples.

 Product Specs